okinawa-dev/okinawa.cpp/readme.md

 ### Tools needed

 - [clang](https://clang.llvm.org/): A compiler for C and C++ languages.
-- [make](https://www.gnu.org/software/make/): A build automation tool.
+- [cmake](https://cmake.org/): A cross-platform build system generator.
 - [conan](https://conan.io/): A package manager for C and C++ libraries.

 For development: